Home / Super booster / Super resources / Employers guide to super / Managing your employees’ SG contributions? Technologies you need to know

 Am I exempt from using SuperStream?

-- If you are a sole trader and are making super contributions for yourself.
-If you are a sole trader but are making super contributions for an employee, they must be SuperStream compliant.
+1. If you’re a sole trader and are making super contributions for yourself.
+If you are a sole trader but are making super contributions for one of your employees, these contributions must be SuperStream compliant.

-- If you make contributions for directors or employees of your own incorporated business and it pays the contributions for you into your own SMSF.
-Super contributions to any other super fund than your own SMSF – or for all other employees – must be SuperStream complian
+2. If you make contributions for directors or employees of your own incorporated business and it pays the contributions for you into your own SMSF.
+Super contributions to any other super fund than your own SMSF – or for all other employees – must be SuperStream compliant.

 How do I make SuperStream-compliant payments?